Birmingham–Peterborough line: Services

-Central Trains operated the route from privatisation, and for operational convenience combined services on the route either side of Birmingham New Street, which created through services such as and to Cambridge and Stansted Airport and to Stansted Airport, although these were subsequently cut back - services to Aberystwyth ceased in 2001, although a few services continued to terminate at until 2004, whilst Liverpool was removed in 2003 to improve performance.
+Central Trains operated the route from privatisation, and for operational convenience combined services on the route either side of Birmingham New Street, which created through services such as and to Cambridge and Stansted Airport and to Stansted Airport, although these were subsequently cut back.
+Services to Aberystwyth ceased in 2001, although a few services continued to terminate at until 2004, while Liverpool was removed in 2003 to improve performance.